-3 Credits
+Credits 25

-Besides thanking my parents, I would like to credit John Stillwell for his constructive, historical summary of mathematics.
-My close friend and colleague Steve Levinson somehow drew me into this project, without my even knowing it.
-My brilliant graduate student Sarah Robinson was constantly at my side, grading home-works and exams, and tutoring the students.
-Without her, I would not have survived the first semester the material was taught.
+Besides thanking my parents, I would like to credit John Stillwell for his constructive, historical sum-26 mary of mathematics.
+My close friend and colleague Steve Levinson somehow drew me into this project, 27 without my even knowing it.
+My brilliant graduate student Sarah Robinson was constantly at my side, 28 grading home-works and exams, and tutoring the students.
+Without her, I would not have survived the 20 first semester the material was taught.
 Her proof-reading skills are amazing.
-Thank you Sarah for your infinite help.
+Thank you Sarah for your 30 infinite help.
 Finally I would like to thank John D'Angelo for putting up with my many silly questions.
-When it comes to the heavy hitting, John was always there to provide a brilliant explanation that I could easily translate into Engineer'ese (Matheering?) (i.e., Engineer language).
+31 When it comes to the heavy hitting, John was always there to provide a brilliant explanation that I 32 could easily translate into Engineer'ese (Matheering?) (i.e., Engineer language).
+33

 To write this book I had to master the language of mathematics (John's language).
-I had already mastered the language of engineering, and a good part of physics.4 But we are all talking about the same thing.
-Via the physics and engineering, I already had a decent understanding of the mathematics, but I did not know that language.
-Hopefully, now I can get by.
+I had already 34 mastered the language of engineering, and a good part of physics.
+One of my secondary goals is to 35 bring down this scientific Tower of Babble by unifying the terminology and clear up the jargon.
+36

-Finally I would like to thank my wife (Sheau Feng Jeng aka Patricia Allen) for her unbelievable support and love.
-She delivered constant piece of mind, without which this project could never have been started, much less finish.
+Finally I would like to thank my wife (Sheau Feng Jeng aka Patricia Allen) for her unbelievable 37 support and love.
+She delivered constant piece of mind, without which this project could never have 38 been started, much less finish.
+39

-There are many others who played important roles, but they must remain anonymous, out of my fear of offending someone I forgot to mention.
+There are many others who played important roles, but they must remain anonymous, out of my 40 fear of offending someone I forgot to mention.
+41